shrividya-subramaniam/Products-Recommendation--Multioutput-Classification/README.md

 - a.
 Categorical Columns containing demographic information of the customers are one-hot encoded.
 - b.
 User_ID column is encoded with LabelEncoder() as other target encoders cannot be used.
 - c.
 The categorical columns derived from Product_Holding_B1 and Product_Holding_B2 columns are also encoded with LabelEncoder()
-6. The top 3 products for Holding B1 and B2 are retained in the train dataset while top 3 products for Holding B1 are retained.
+6. The top 3 products for Holding B1 and B2 are retained in the train dataset.
-In both columns Product_Holding_B1 and Product_Holding_B2, we can see instances of customers having upto 6 to 7 products.
+- In both columns Product_Holding_B1 and Product_Holding_B2, we can see instances of customers having upto 6 to 7 products.
 However, we will be predicting only the top 3 products for each customer.
 Hence, only the top 3 product columns for Holding_B1 and Holding_B2 are retained.

 ## Evaluation Metric